samarafk/MLML2R/data-raw/example1/README.md

-This example has the following dependencies:
+To start this example we will need the following packages:

 ```r